Elderly Care: Know Your Options

 At the moment, many people are cared for in their own home by family members but it’s less common for a trained carer to be fulfilling this role in the home.
 More people are cared for in nursing homes, residential homes, or they live in sheltered accommodation.
 With the increase in the elderly population, as mentioned above, the care system has to adapt.

-More residential care homes, more support, more sheltered accommodation and better preventative care are all great solutions to help the future of care look brighter for all of us.
-However, it is live-in care that is truly the future of care.
+More care homes, more care at home, more sheltered accommodation and better preventative care are all great solutions to help the future look brighter for all of us.

 live-in care is the future of elderly care

-Live-in care, on the other hand, is available right now, it is affordable for many people needing care compared to residential care, and it is something that does not require a ‘space’ to become free for the person to receive the care they need.
-Even better it means that the person is able to remain in their own home.
+Elderly care at home, on the other hand, is available right now.
+It is affordable for many people and it is something that does not require a ‘space’ to become free for someone to receive the help they need.
+Even better it means that people are able to remain in their own home, where necessary wit home adaptations.

-The future of care requires more options for those needing care, and that demand cannot be met by residential care homes alone.
-Live-in care is sustainable, easy and quick to arrange, in some cases it is fundable, and there is plenty of evidence to show it results in elderly people being happier, healthier and more independent long-term.
-(See the Better At Home 2019 report for more information)
+The future of care requires more options for those needing support as that demand cannot be met by care homes alone.
+Elderly care in your own house is sustainable, easy and quick to arrange, and in some cases the full cost can be funded by the local council subject to an NHS Continuing Healthcare assessment.
+There is plenty of evidence to show it results in elderly people being happier, healthier and more independent long-term.
+(See our Better At Home report for more information)

 Important Questions To Ask When You Look For Later Life Care